zer0cache/matic-docs/docs/develop/hardhat.md

 Let’s create the sample project and go through these steps to try out the sample task and compile, test and deploy the sample contract.

-The sample project will ask you to install hardhat-waffle and hardhat-ethers.You can learn more about it [in this guide](https://hardhat.org/getting-started/#quick-start)
+The sample project will ask you to install hardhat-waffle and hardhat-ethers.
+You can learn more about it [in this guide](https://hardhat.org/getting-started/#quick-start)

 ## **hardhat-config**